gurumojo/apprn/README.md

 	react-native run-ios  # works on MacOS only react-native run-android  # works anywhere

-Local changes are reflected immediately in attached runtimes via watch methods built into react-native-cli commands for working on the App.
+Local application file changes are reflected immediately upon reloading the app in a running emulator or attached device.